The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 Private investment is crucial

-Between 2025 and 2050, the UK will need an average investment of £26 billion per year to meet net zero, peaking in the first half of the transition.
+Between 2025 and 2050, the UK will need to invest an average of £26 billion per year to meet net zero, peaking in the first half of the transition.

 The majority of this will come from the private sector.

-The CCC estimates that public investment in decarbonisation will never exceed 2% of total annual public spending.
-The main purpose of public investment should be to attract private investment and help people meet upfront costs.
+Public investment in decarbonisation should never exceed 2% of total annual public spending.
+Its main purpose should be to attract private investment and help people meet upfront costs.

 The CCC compares the scale of the rollout of EVs and heat pumps to that seen in the recent past with mobile phones and household internet connections.
 Both were delivered in similar timeframes, and both were pioneered by the private sector, with multiple innovations along the way.